simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ## Okay, just install these 500 NPM packages

 Most tutorials of this kind just throw a lot of `npm install` statements at you - and there is good reason for it.
-Explaining what all new packages do is cumbersome, and most people don't have the time to read an in depth explanation anyways.
+Explaining what all these packages do is cumbersome, and most people don't have the time to read an in depth explanation anyways.

 If you "just want to make the damn thing work" I understand, we can still be friends: Take look at the <tldr-link>summary</tldr-link>.